What is Brain-Based Therapy?

-The Brain: our most amazing control center.
-In 2017, as our knowledge of this organ grows, the ways to enhance brain function and tap into its power to heal, change, and regenerate do too.
+The brain is our body’s control center, so it’s natural that more therapists are turning to brain-based treatment methods to resolve issues more effectively.
+As our knowledge of this organ grows, the ways to enhance brain function and tap into its power to heal do too.

 What brain based strategies are out there, and how can you use them to better your mental health?
 We explore three popular methods below.